alvarogarcia7/kata-formulation-pool-balls/README.md

 Calculate **the minimum number** of necessary ball swaps from the initial state to the corect one

+Hint: It does not matter which swaps if there are several paths to completion

 ### Problem 2

 Calculate **which ball swaps** are the minimum necessary set to arrange the balls.